cjporteo/amazon-price-tracker/README.md

 ## Notes

  - This utility is reliant on the current structure that Amazon uses to encode their product webpages.
-If implementation changes on their end, the utility will crash.
+If implementation changes on their end in the future, the utility will crash until updated.
  - This utility has only been tested for amazon.ca and amazon.com.
 Other currency systems and their representations in the webpage may be problematic.